This post may contain affiliate links. This blog generates income via ads.

 Ingredients for Chicken Stir Fry

-- Chicken – boneless, skinless breasts
+- Chicken – boneless, skinless chicken breasts

 - Veggies – a fresh variety of whatever you like!